johnbamberg/johnbamberg.github.io/publications.md

 63. Orbits of Sylow subgroups of finite permutation groups,
 Journal of Algebra 607 (2022), Part A, pp. 107--133,
 with Alexander Bors, Alice Devillers, Michael Giudici, Cheryl Praeger, and Gordon Royle. [doi](https://doi.org/10.1016/j.jalgebra.2021.06.017)
+64. Synchronising primitive groups of diagonal type exist,
+Bulletin of the London Mathematical Society 54 (2022), pp. 1131–1144,
+with Michael Giudici, Jesse Lansdown, Gordon Royle. [doi](https://doi.org/10.1112/blms.12619)

 ## To appear

-- Synchronising primitive groups of diagonal type exist,
-Bulletin of the London Mathematical Society,
-with Michael Giudici, Jesse Lansdown, Gordon Royle. [doi](https://doi.org/10.1112/blms.12619)
 - The minimum degree of minimal Ramsey graphs for cliques,
 Bulletin of the London Mathematical Society,
 with Anurag Bishnoi and Thomas Lesgourges. [doi](https://doi.org/10.1112/blms.12658)